 I find that this process gives me time to reflect about the last month and I get to visually see where an event fit in my life timeline (especially if something significant occurred).
 An additional bonus is that I rarely forget a great restaurant’s name anymore!

 Are you a sentimental sort?
-What are your solutions?
+What are your best organising solutions?